 Alta L. Price runs a publishing consultancy specialized in literature and nonfiction texts on art, architecture, design, and culture.
 A recipient of the Gutekunst Prize, she translates from Italian and German into English.
-Her latest book translations include Martin Mosebach’s The 21 (Plough, 2019) and Dana Grigorcea’s An Instinctive Feeling of Innocence (Seagull, 2019).
+Her latest publications include books by Martin Mosebach and Dana Grigorcea, and her translations of Alexander Kluge and Anna Goldenberg are forthcoming in 2020.
 Her work has appeared on BBC Radio 4, 3 Quarks Daily, Maharam Stories, Trafika Europe, Words Without Borders, and elsewhere.
-She is a member of ALTA, PEN, the Third Coast Translators Collective, and Cedilla & Co.
+She is a member of PEN, the Authors Guild, the American Literary Translators Association, the Third Coast Translators Collective, and Cedilla & Co.

 Image Credit: Donnelly Marks